-- 10.2 More recent figures from Defra146 over the period 2014 2017 identify a further increase in recycling/composting rates, at around 43% over this period.
-The average annual waste produced over this period has also decreased at around 406,715 tonnes a year. - 10.3 There are two household recycling centres in the District, at Mansfield and at Market Warsop.
+- 10.2.1 The Waste Core Strategy 145 estimates that Nottinghamshire and Nottingham produce just over 2.5 million tonnes of waste a year, which is a significant decrease on previous years.
+The most significant waste streams are identified as construction and demolition waste from businesses and manufacturing, and municipal waste which comes mainly from households but can include a small amount of trade waste. - 10.2.2 Nottinghamshire and Nottingham produced 560,000 tonnes of municipal waste during 2009, down from a peak of 650,000 tonnes in 2006.
+Recycling rates also significantly increased over this period with 42% of municipal waste recycled or composted in 2009. - 10.2.3 More recent figures from Defra 146 over the period 2014 2017 identify a further increase in recvcling/composting rates, at around 43% over this period.
+The average annual waste produced over this period has also decreased at around 406,715 tonnes a year. - 10.2.4 There are two household recycling centres in the District, at Mansfield and at Market Warsop.
 The Mansfield site is small and is already operating over capacity.
 Any additional growth is likely to put pressure on this existing facility.
-Although there are currently no firm plans for additional provision, the County Council may look at the options to rationalise the sites at Mansfield, Worksop and Kirkby into one supersite in the future.147 - 10.4 In 2016/17 the total amount of household waste produced in Mansfield was 43,582 tonnes.
-At the regional level, the total household waste produced in East Midlands each year does not significantly change, with 2,131 thousand tonnes produced in 2016/17, compared to 2,120 thousand tonnes produced in 2000/01.
-Household recycling on the other hand, has seen significant improvements since 2000/01, increasing from 277 thousand tonnes to 977 thousand tonnes in 2016/17.148
+Although there are currently no firm plans for additional provision, the County Council may look at the options to rationalise the sites at Mansfield, Worksop and Kirkby into one supersite in the future.
+147 - 10.2.5 In 2016/17 the total amount of household waste produced in Mansfield was 43,582 tonnes.
+At the regional level, the total household waste produced in East Midlands each year does not significantly change, with 2.131 thousand tonnes produced in 2016/17, compared to 2,120 thousand tonnes produced in 2000/01. - 10.2.6 Household recycling on the other hand, has seen significant improvements since 2000/01, increasing from 277 thousand tonnes to 977 thousand tonnes in 2016/17.148

-10.5 Additional growth is likely to lead to increased waste streams, which without careful planning of; can exacerbate local capacity at recycling centres, and incidences of fly-tipping.
+10.2.7 Additional growth is likely to lead to increased waste streams, which without careful planning of; can exacerbate local capacity at recycling centres, and incidences of flytipping.
 In regards to the G&T DPD it will be important to ensure that any proposed allocations can meet local needs in terms of waste management.